Playing A Salmon

 The Correct Riverbank Salmon Fight Angle Position

-The logical and correct position on the riverbank to play a salmon is always from a 'side on' position.
-If you let a fish get too far below you and try to play it from there you are applying pressure to the hook hold in an 'out of mouth' direction so you'll be relying too much on the shallow flesh hook hold.
+The logical position on the riverbank to play a salmon is always from a 'side on' position.
+If you let a fish get too far below you and try to play it from there you'll predominantly be applying pressure to the hook hold in an 'out of mouth' direction so you'll be relying too much on your likely shallow flesh hook hold as the salmon instinctively shakes its head from side to side.
 You will also be playing the weight of the river so this scenario will often end up in disaster through too much pressure on the hook hold.
-Where possible I'll always walk down and get opposite a salmon rather than trying to coax it back up opposite me.
+Where possible I'll always walk down and get opposite the salmon rather than trying to coax it back up opposite my position.

 Take A Side On Salmon Fight Position

 If you play your salmon from a 'side on' position you'll be playing the fish and not the river.
 You will also gain much better control of the fish and the fight and the pressure you will be applying to the hook hold will be in a safer 'in to mouth' direction.
 It's far easier with high rod tip pressure to turn a salmon's head forcing it to fight when you're side on to the fish.
-Logically this should make sense and I absolutely cringe when I see videos of long extended salmon fight action from fishers who have let their fish get way downstream of them which often ends up in disaster.
+Logically this should make sense and I cringe when I see videos of long extended salmon fight action from fishers who have let their fish get way downstream of them which often ends up in disaster.

 Other Important Salmon Fight Factors To Consider